-- 1. Losses and personal liability.
-You may have to pay royalties and other fees even if your franchise is losing money. - 2.
-Additional investment.
-The franchise agreement may allow the franchisor to change its manuals and business model without your consent.
-These changes may require you to make additional investments in your franchised business or may adversely impact the operation of your franchised business - 3.
-Operating restrictions.
-The franchise agreement may prohibit you from operating a similar business both during the term of the franchise and after the franchise ends.
-If so, you would be unable to operate a similar business after the franchise ends even if you still have obligations to your landlord or other creditors. - 4.
+- 1. Continuing Responsibility to pay fees.
+You may have to pay royalties and other fees even if you are losing money. - Business model can change.
+The franchise agreement may allow the franchisor to change its 2. manuals and business model without your consent.
+These changes may require you to make additional investments in your franchised business or may harm your franchised business - Supplier restrictions.
+You may have to buy or lease items from the franchisor or a limited group 3. of suppliers the franchisor designates.
+These items may be more expensive than similar items you could buy on your own. - Operating restrictions.
+The franchise agreement may prohibit you from operating a similar 4. business both during the term of the franchise.
+There are usually other restrictions.
+Some examples may include controlling your location, your access to customers, what you sell, how you market, and your hours of operation. - 5.
+Competition from franchisor.
+Even if the franchise agreement grants you a territory, the franchisor may have the right to compete with you in your territory. - 6.
+Renewal.
+Your franchise agreement may not permit you to renew.
+Even if it does, you may have to sign a new agreement with different terms and conditions in order to continue to operate your franchise business. - 7.
 When your franchise ends.
 Your franchise agreement may not permit you to renew.
 Even if it does, most franchise agreements do not allow you to renew on the same terms and conditions.
-You may have to sign a new agreement with different terms and conditions in order to continue to operate your franchised business. - 5.
-Supplier Restrictions.
-You may have to buy or lease items from the franchisor or a limited group of suppliers the franchisor designates.
-These items may be more expensive than similar items you could buy on your own.
+You may have to sign a new agreement with different terms and conditions in order to continue to operate your franchised business.